dreamineering/business-administration/docs/direction/kpis/productivity/saturation/README.md

 Condition Appointment Hours + Contract Appointment Hours + Scheduled Class Hours
 :::

-::: warning Occuppied hours are counted
+::: warning Occupied hours are counted
-Occuppied hours are counted not the number of appointments multiplied by hours.
+Occupied hours are counted not the number of appointments multiplied by hours.
 :::

 ## Timeblocking (Clinician) Appointments